nayananarayananp/Forecasting_Net_Prophet/ReadME.md

 %matplotlib inline

 ## Usage
-Simply clone the repository and execute the crypto investments.ipynb to run this program:
+Simply clone the repository and execute the forecasting_net_prophet.ipynb to run this program:

   forecasting_net_prophet.ipynb